First Toungoo Empire: Spheres of influence

 According to contemporary sources, Pegu also claimed lands far beyond the princely states as tributaries or protectorates.
 Scholarship does not accept the claims of control; the states were at least what Pegu considered within its sphere of influence.
 The claims include:

 The expansive spheres of influence shrank greatly after Bayinnaung's death.
 Nanda, according to a 1593 inscription, continued to claim his father's realm even after his latest defeat in Siam.
 In reality, he never had full control of the upcountry, let alone the peripheral states.

-Size

-The size of the empire was approximately between 1.5 and 1.6 million km², without counting the far-flung claimed spheres of influence.
-Scholarship agrees that the Empire controlled at least much of modern Myanmar (except northern Arakan/Rakhine), Siam (which in the 16th century included modern western Cambodia, and possibly northern Malaysia), Lan Na (northern Thailand), Lan Xang (modern Laos and northeastern Thailand), Manipur and Chinese Shan states (modern southern Yunnan).